ohayonguy/ohayonguy.github.io/_posts/2025-05-13-ddcm-extensions.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
-  - name: Equations
+  - name: Introduction
     # if a section has subsections, you can add them as follows:
     # subsections:
     #   - name: Example Child Subsection 1
     #   - name: Example Child Subsection 2
-  - name: Citations
+  - name: Extensions
-  - name: Footnotes
+  - name: Results
   - name: Code Blocks
   - name: Interactive Plots
   - name: Mermaid